 New student organizations may only begin the registration process during a registration window.
 New student organizations have 60 days, or until the end of that window, whichever comes later, to complete the requirements to become registered and achieve active status.

-All organizations must complete the following training requirements in order to be registered and achieve active status:
+All organizations must complete the following training requirements:

 - Online Training modules for president and treasurer must be completed annually.
 They can be accessed in the Student Organization Management System.